mjclemente/mailgun.cfc/README.md

 ![Mailgun API Keys](/assets/images/api-keys.png)

 Currently both your Secret API Key and your Public API Key must be provided.
-The former is used for most operations, but the latter is used for email validation calls.
+The Secret API Key is used for most operations.
+In prior versions, email validation calls used the Public API Key.
+However, now that Mailgun has moved to a usage based pricing model for their email validation, the default for email validation calls is also to use the Secret API Key.
+The Public API Key requirement will likely be removed in later versions.
+It's currently included, so that calls can explicitly be made to the public endpoint of the email validation API.

 # Getting Started